doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 - Limited visibility into outreach performance and campaign engagement
 - Too much manual coordination across disconnected recruiting stages
 - No analytics dashboard showing pipeline health or recruiter productivity
-- Sourcing and outreach capability needed on top of an existing ATS — without replacing it
+- Sourcing and outreach capability needed on top of an existing ATS, without replacing it
 - Difficulty scaling hiring volume without scaling headcount

 **Book a Demo →** and see how Nebula addresses these directly.